mmvanheusden/SteamDepotDownloaderGUI/README.md

 > :warning: **Once the download progress is complete, Move the downloaded files to a different folder!**
 ### Enjoy your game!

+## Need help?
-## If you have any questions, open a GitHub Issue.
+### If you have any questions, use the shiny new ✨GitHub Discussions✨ page!

 [latest]: https://github.com/mmvanheusden/DepotDownloaderGUI/releases/latest